 Many Oregon occupations have a certificate or license requirement.
 These certificates and licenses also commonly have a continuing education component that requires the holder to obtain a certain amount of continuing education credits prior to renewal, in order to maintain or improve job skills.
 The State of Oregon maintains a certification/license directory on the Oregon.gov website: Business Xpress License Directory.
 This directory lists certificates and licenses required for occupations in Oregon, along with fees, renewal periods, experience and education requirements, and any continuing education requirements.

-In Oregon, on average from 2015 to 2017, roughly 24 percent of workers age 16 or older held a license to work in a specific occupation.
+On average from 2017 to 2019 in Oregon, 23.6% of workers age 16 or older held a license to work in a specific occupation.
 The highest percentage of private-sector license holders was in the education and health services industry.
-Roughly 43 percent of workers in this industry held a license during the period.
+Nearly 44.0% of workers in this industry held a license during the period.
 The majority of these workers are likely found in health care.
-In the broad occupational group, health care practitioners and technical occupations, 77 percent of workers held a license during the period.
+In the broad occupational group, health care practitioners and technical occupations, 76.1% of workers held a license during the period.
 This group of occupations includes physicians, surgeons, nurses, pharmacists, occupational therapists, paramedics, and numerous other health care occupations with a license requirement.
-More than half of all workers in health care support occupations held a license as well from 2015 to 2017.
+Almost half of all workers in health care support occupations held a license as well from 2017 to 2019.
 A license to work in a health care related occupation often requires continuing education in order to stay current on the latest procedures and practices.

-The highest percentage of public-sector license holders was in local government.
-Roughly half of all local government workers held a license from 2015 to 2017.
+The highest percentage of public-sector license holders was in local government, with 43.0% holding a license from 2017 to 2019.
 This is likely driven by employment in primary and secondary schools.
 Elementary, middle school, and high school teachers must hold a license and meet professional development standards of continuing education in order for license renewal.
 There are also many nonteaching licenses required for jobs in education such as bus driver, counselor, and social worker.